the-modem-distro/pinephone_modem_sdk/docs/RECOVERY.md

 # GOING BACK TO STOCK

-If you want to return to stock, I would advise to keep the unlocked bootloader.
-It will do no harm, and it will give you more recovery functions in case you mess something up or something in the firmware breaks.
-It is compatible with Quectel's firmware, and the only thing it doesn't do is allowing automatic OTA updates.
-In case you want to recover the bootloader too, follow the following steps _exactly_
+To recover the modem to stock, follow the following steps _exactly_
   * Grab the recovery image from my [recovery repo](https://github.com/Biktorgj/quectel_eg25_recovery)
   * Extract it to some folder and move to the update/ folder
   * One by one, flash all the image files, *in this order*: